Wu experiment: Mechanism and consequences

 They completed their experiment shortly after New Year day 1957.
 This, together with the Wu experiment, solidified the case for the two-component neutrino theory.
-The assignment of which handedness or helicity went with which of the two particles was settled later in 1957: neutrinos are left-handed.
+The assignment of which handedness or helicity went with which of the two particles was settled by the Goldhaber experiment later in 1957: neutrinos are left-handed.
 (The standard two-component model requires massless neutrinos.
 Recent observations that neutrinos may have mass has opened the possibility that right-handed neutrinos might exist.)

 The discovery of parity violation meant the number of parameters in theories of the weak interaction suddenly doubled from five to ten terms: pairs of terms that were expected to be identical became independent.
 The possibility that these pairs of terms would lead to interference effects had to be studied.
 With the seemingly rock-solid parity invariance upended, time-invariance and conservation of lepton number were reexamined.
 Observations of beta decay prior to 1956 also had to be reanalyzed to look for cases where assumption of parity conservation distorted the conclusions.